hussamkhatib/my-sb-app/README.md

-Example app with instructions for how to use [new-story](https://github.com/hussamkhatib/new-story)
+This is an example app with instructions for how to use [new-story](https://github.com/hussamkhatib/new-story) cli.

 ### Initial steps